davenquinn/xenoliths/paper/text/figure-captions.md

 by this thermometer for grain cores.

 ##temp_summary
-Summary of temperature data showing the two temperature cohorts of the dataset, which remain separable for all thermometers and are centered roughly 80ºC apart.
-The higher temperature estimates for the REE thermometer for samples CK-4 and CK-6 may reflect a fossil heating event.
+Summary of temperature and depletion-degree data for the peridotite xenoliths showing the two temperature cohorts of the dataset, which remain separable for all thermometers and are centered roughly 80ºC apart.
+Estimates for all thermometers track together except for the higher temperature estimates for the REE thermometer for samples CK-4 and CK-6, which may reflect a fossil heating event.
+Spinel Cr\# and several melt-extraction proxies are used to assess the level of depletion of the samples.
+The lower-temperature samples are generally less depleted in all systems, with variable MgO and
+\ce{Al2O3} depletion reflecting low modal abundances of pyroxene.
+Sample CK-6 has moderately high spinel Cr\# but low levels of whole-rock depletion, suggesting bulk assimilation of an enriching fluid.

 ##depth
 Summary of depth constraints for the xenolith samples.